Nukem Technologies

-NUKEM Technologies GmbH（branded as NUKEM）is a German nuclear engineering company based in Karlstein am Main, with a history dating back to 1960.
-The company specializes in nuclear decommissioning, radioactive waste management, spent fuel handling, and the development of TRISO fuel technology.
+NUKEM Technologies GmbH (branded as NUKEM) is a German nuclear engineering company based in Karlstein am Main.
+Its history dates to 1960.
+Its activities include nuclear decommissioning, radioactive waste management, spent fuel handling, and the development of TRISO fuel technology.

-Its headquarters sit on the site of Germany’s first nuclear power plant—a facility that NUKEM itself decommissioned and restored—highlighting the company’s long-standing role in the country’s nuclear sector.
+The company's headquarters are at the site of the former Kahl Nuclear Power Plant, which was decommissioned and restored by NUKEM.

-Following several changes in ownership over the decades, NUKEM faced increasing regulatory challenges after the start of the Russia-Ukraine war in 2022 due to its Russian ownership at the time.
-In April 2024, the company filed for bankruptcy in Germany.
-In October of the same year Muroosystems Corporation, a Japanese Company, acquired its core assets, enabling NUKEM to resume operations and re-enter the global market under new leadership.
+NUKEM changed ownership several times.
+While under Russian ownership, the company faced regulatory and commercial restrictions after the Russia-Ukraine war began in 2022.
+In April 2024, it filed for self-administered insolvency in Germany.
+Muroosystems Corporation acquired core assets of the business in October 2024, after which operations continued under the restructured company.

 History

 Founding and Fuel Cycle Operations (1960–1988)

-NUKEM Technologies traces its origins to 1960, when NUKEM GmbH (originally Nuklearchemie und -metallurgie GmbH) was established through a joint investment by Degussa, Rio Tinto, and Mallinckrodt.
-The company initially focused on nuclear fuel element production and trade, quickly becoming one of Europe’s leading suppliers in the nuclear fuel market.
+NUKEM Technologies traces its origins to 1960, when NUKEM GmbH (Nuklearchemie und -metallurgie GmbH) was established through a joint investment by Degussa, Rio Tinto, and Mallinckrodt.
+The company initially focused on nuclear fuel element production and trade.

-In 1969, NUKEM sold its light water reactor fuel business to KWU (a joint venture between Siemens and AEG), marking a strategic shift toward uranium trading, nuclear waste management, and engineering services.By the mid-1980s, NUKEM was engaged in front-end and back-end nuclear cycle services and took part in the Wackersdorf reprocessing plant project in Germany, an effort to advance spent fuel recycling.
-However, due to public opposition and shifting political priorities, the project was canceled in 1989, limiting NUKEM’s expansion in reprocessing technologies.
+In 1969, the company sold its light water reactor fuel business to KWU (a joint venture between Siemens and AEG), after which its activities shifted toward uranium trading, nuclear waste management, and engineering services.

+By the mid-1980s, NUKEM was engaged in both front-end and back-end nuclear fuel cycle services and participated in the Wackersdorf reprocessing plant project in Germany.
+The project was later cancelled in 1989 following political decisions and public opposition.

 RWE Ownership and International Expansion (1988–2005)

-In 1988, NUKEM became a wholly owned subsidiary of RWE AG, one of Germany’s largest energy utilities.
-Under RWE, NUKEM expanded its integrated nuclear services, combining fuel supply, waste management, and engineering capabilities to strengthen its market position across Europe.
+In 1988, NUKEM became a wholly owned subsidiary of RWE AG.

-During the 1990s and early 2000s, NUKEM began to grow its international footprint, securing contracts for waste management and engineering services at nuclear sites in Slovakia (Bohunice), Russia (Balakovo), and Ukraine (Khmelnytskyi).
-In 2003, NUKEM launched the construction of a waste treatment center at the Chernobyl Nuclear Power Plant, enhancing its presence in high-activity waste processing and establishing itself as a global player in complex nuclear remediation projects.
+During the 1990s and early 2000s, the company expanded its activities internationally, including projects at nuclear sites in Slovakia (Bohunice), Russia (Balakovo), and Ukraine (Khmelnytskyi).

+In 2003, construction of a waste treatment facility at the Chernobyl Nuclear Power Plant was initiated.